Software Engineering | Reverse Engineering

 - Review extracted design:

 The design document extracted is reviewed several times to ensure consistency and correctness.
 It also ensures that the design represents the program.

 - Generate documentation:

-Finally, in this step, the complete documentation including SRS, design document, history, overview, etc. are recorded for future use.
+Finally, in this step, the complete documentation including SRS, design document, history, overview, etc. is recorded for future use.

 Reverse Engineering Tools:

-Reverse engineering if done manually would consume lot of time and human labour and hence must be supported by automated tools.
-Some of tools are given below:
+Reverse engineering if done manually would consume a lot of time and human labor and hence must be supported by automated tools.
+Some of the tools are given below:

-- CIAO and CIA: A graphical navigator for software and web repositories along with a collection of Reverse Engineering tools.
+- CIAO and CIA: A graphical navigator for software and web repositories and a collection of Reverse Engineering tools.

 - Rigi: A visual software understanding tool.

 - GEN++: An application generator to support the development of analysis tools for the C++ language.

 - PBS: Software Bookshelf tools for extracting and visualizing the architecture of programs.